kuangyu0801/DataQualityAssessment_WS20/README.md

 	- Weighted Average.
 - Assessments in Practice

-Issues that arise when combining values associ- ated with different scale types (ordinal, interval, and ratio)
+Issues that arise when combining values associated with different scale types (ordinal, interval, and ratio)

 - Conclusion

-one size fits all” set of metrics is not a solution. fundamental prin- ciples underlying the development of subjective and objective data quality metrics
+one size fits all” set of metrics is not a solution. fundamental principles underlying the development of subjective and objective data quality metrics

 ## The Challenges of Data Quality and Data Quality Assessment in the Big Data Era